Faithful Autoformalization via Roundtrip Verification and Repair: Experimental Setup

-\paragraph{From law to logic.} We instantiate the framework on traffic law, a domain that combines natural-language ambiguity with precise operational requirements \citep{holzenberger2020sara,blairstanek2023gpt3law,manas2024tr2mtl}.
+\paragraph{From law to logic.} We instantiate the framework on statutory regulation, which combines natural-language ambiguity with precise operational requirements.
+We evaluate on two corpora: traffic law and wildlife regulation.
 Any statutory domain admitting a formal equivalence check could serve equally well (\S\ref{sec:framework}).

-\paragraph{Traffic rule corpus.} We evaluate on 150 rules drawn from the Texas Transportation Code.
+\paragraph{Traffic corpus.} We evaluate on 150 rules drawn from the Texas Transportation Code.
 These rules govern vehicle behavior on roadways, covering lane positioning, passing maneuvers, signaling requirements, speed limits, and interactions with special vehicles (e.g., streetcars, school buses, emergency vehicles).

-Each rule is expressed as a single natural-language sentence or short paragraph, ranging from simple directives to complex conditional statements.
-Each rule passes through our three-stage translation pipeline, and up to three repair iterations are appplied, with per-stage diagnosis,
+\paragraph{Wildlife corpus.} We evaluate on 77 rules drawn from the Texas Parks and Wildlife Code, a second statutory domain.
+These rules cover hunting and fishing licensing, season and bag-limit restrictions, equipment and method restrictions, and protected-species rules.